-Creating an RXL alignment from a LandXML file
+To create an RXL alignment from a LandXML file

 The alignment file for the pipeline must be an RXL file.

-To create an RXL file from a LandXML alignment file:
+If you have an alignment that is a LandXML file, you can use it to create an RXL file.

-- 1. From the main Pipelines menu, select Key in / Alignment by elements. - 2.
-Select the LandXML file. - 3.
-If the file contains more than one alignment, select the alignment in the Alignment name field. - 4.
-Tap Edit. - 5.
-Tap Store. - 6.
-Enter a name for the RXL file and then tap OK.
-The RXL file is stored in the <username> folder.
+- 1. Tap \equiv and select Key in / Alignment by elements.

+- 2. Select the LandXML file.

+- 3. If the file contains more than one alignment, select the alignment in the Alignment name field.

+- 4. Tap Edit.

+- 5. Tap Store.

+- 6. Enter a name for the RXL file.
+Tap OK.

+The RXL file is stored in the project folder.